All Your Raw Diet Questions Answered

 Health Benefits of Eating Raw Food

-Eating raw is a way of eating since the beginning of mankind.
-This was how our ancestors ate before the invention of fire or fast food.
-The benefits of eating raw food have been studied for hundreds of years and countless studies show that eating raw foods does have some health benefits, including:
+Eating raw is not a new idea.
+This was how our ancestors ate before the invention of fire and long before fast food.
+The benefits of eating raw food have been studied for hundreds of years, and countless studies show that eating raw foods does have some health benefits, including:

 - Better digestion